-Fife has 7 forests looked after by the Forestry Commission.
-One that I’ve drove past often but until recently never took the time to visit is Devilla Forest.
-Situated between Dunfermline and Kincardine Devilla Forest is a huge forest and if you take the time to explore you can find four lochs and perhaps an otter, a standing stane with links to Macbeth, a Danish Camp used by Scandinavian invaders and maybe even the elusive red squirrels who have made this forest their home.
+Fife has seven forests looked after by the Forestry Commission.
+One that I’ve driven past often but until recently never took the time to visit is Devilla Forest.
+Situated between Dunfermline and Kincardine, Devilla Forest is a huge forest and if you take the time to explore you can find four lochs and perhaps an otter, a standing stane with links to Macbeth, a Danish Camp used by Scandinavian invaders and maybe even the elusive red squirrels who have made this forest their home.

-This tiny museum is one of the true hidden gems in Fife.
+The Wemyss Heritage Centre is a tiny museum and is one of the true hidden gems in Fife.
 It’s only open three days a week and is run by volunteers but it would be a shame to miss it as you walk the Fife Coastal Path.
 It’s a little gem in a village that is often ignored by tourists passing through Coaltown of Wemyss towards the East Neuk.
 It really shouldn’t be, it’s a beautiful village full of history and colourful cottages.
 The museum remembers the village’s coal mining heritage with artifacts donated by miners and their families.

 Fife has many cute cafes and bonnie little restaurants but not many are based in a business centre on the outskirts of town.
 I discovered The Tea House a few years ago and visit regularly now.
 It’s unassuming and not easy to find unless you know it’s there.
-Situated just off the dual carriageway as you enter Kirkcaldy in the John Smith Business Park there is no big flashy sign or colourful canopies to draw attention but don’t let that put you off.
+Situated just off the dual carriageway as you enter Kirkcaldy in the John Smith Business Park there are no big flashy sign or colourful canopies to draw attention but don’t let that put you off.
 Hunt for it, you won’t regret it.
-The food is delicious and made fresh on site.
+The food is delicious and homemade.
 They do fantastic soups, sandwiches and cakes and the owners are always friendly and chatty.
-There is also the most extraordinary amount of teas, sourced from all over the world, served in glass teapots and dainty china cups and saucers.
+There's also the most extraordinary amount of teas, sourced from all over the world, served in glass teapots and dainty china cups and saucers.

 Around half way up the Binn in Burntisland is an abandoned village which once housed oil workers from the Shale Oil Works.
 The last resident left in 1954 but there was once over 500 residents, a schools, playing field, two shops and a Mission Hall.
 It was occupied during the first world was when troops lived in some of the cottages and they were then used as holiday cottages.
 Not a lot remains and it’s overgrown but it’s a fascinating site.